 Five years and almost $8 million in research and development later, we're now beginning to realize that vision.
 Our team has created the first plant-derived, sustainable and scalable way to protect and preserve harvested produce.

 Apeel uses ingredients found in the peels and stems of fruits and vegetables and repurposes them to create a thin, edible, tasteless barrier that can be applied to to fresh produce in order to keep it as close as possible to its as-picked state.
-The result is a doubling of the marketable and edible lifespan of fruits and vegetables.
+The result is a 1.5 times to 3 times the marketable and edible lifespan of fruits and vegetables.
 And we're just getting started.

 I could not possibly be more proud of the incredible scientific advances made by our team, or more optimistic about what the future holds for our company.
 I feel grateful every day to have the opportunity to work with such talented people to solve such a meaningful problem in the world.